oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 | 30 | **investigate** | Task the recipient to aggregate and report information as it pertains to a security event or incident. |
 | 32 | **remediate** | Task the recipient to eliminate a vulnerability or attack point. |

-The following actions are reserved for future use and are not valid actions  In this version of the Language Specification.
+The following actions are under consideration for use in future versions of the Language Specification.
+Implementors MAY use these actions with the understanding they may not be in future versions of the language unless use cases are presented and the TC accepts the action into the table.
+All commands MUST only use actions from this section (either the table or this list).

 * report - Task an entity to provide information to a designated recipient
 * pause - Cease operation of a system or activity while maintaining state.